wp-plugins/simple-e-commerce-shopping-cart/SimpleEcommCart/readme.txt

 It also allows you to add/display the shopping cart on any post or page or sidebar.
 The Plugin also creates a store page if you dont want to customise anything and have your products displayed on a "Store" page created by the plugin.

 Sell Digital downloads
 Sell Physical products
 Easy to setup product variations
 Supports multiple currency
 Accept PayPal
 Simple checkout process
 Conditional coupons to offer discounts
 Works with any WordPress theme
-	Create your own Store page§
+Create your own Store page
-	Place a custom “Add to Cart” button on any Post or Page.
+Place a custom "Add to Cart" button on any Post or Page.
-	Easy “Landing Page” setup to redirect customer to a specific page after successful payment Customizable emails with email tags
+Easy "Landing Page" setup to redirect customer to a specific page after successful payment Customizable emails with email tags
 Includes Cart widget for sidebars

 == Usage ==